WyLyu/UPOsHam/paper/paper.md

 UPOsHam is a collection of three useful methods for computing unstable periodic orbits in Hamiltonian systems that model a diverse array of problems in physical sciences and engineering.
 The methods have been implemented for [three example Hamiltonian systems](#examples) that are prototypical models of chemical reactions.

-We show few example computations of the unstable periodic orbit for these examples in Fig. \ref{fig:uncoupled}.
+We show few example computations of the unstable periodic orbit for these examples in Fig. \ref{fig:coupled}.

 ### Features: Available methods